eastmaels/steemblog.github.io/_posts/account/deanliu/2018-10-07_time-to-go-to-tokyo-whats-that-in-my-luggage-oh-bxy6zqjg.md

 - - -

-This page is synchronized from the post: [Time to go to Tokyo!!
-What's that in my luggage!?
-Oh.... ❤](https://steemit.com/@deanliu/time-to-go-to-tokyo-whats-that-in-my-luggage-oh-bxy6zqjg)
+This page is synchronized from the post: ['Time to go to Tokyo!!
+What''s that in my luggage!?
+Oh.... ❤'](https://steemit.com/@deanliu/time-to-go-to-tokyo-whats-that-in-my-luggage-oh-bxy6zqjg)